 A student must be qualified for scholarship at one of our current university scholarship levels (Lawrence Tech Honor, Trustee, or Trustee Grant) in order to be considered for the Motor City Scholarship Competition.
-Elligibility is limited to students entering programs within the College of Architecture and Design as a Freshman (Architecture, Interior Architecture, Graphic Design, Imaging: Digital Arts, and Game Art).
+Elligibility is limited to students entering programs within the College of Architecture and Design as a Freshman (Architecture, Interior Architecture, Graphic Design, Industrial Design, Interaction Design, Game Art, and Transportation Design).
+Entries due by March 15th.
 For more information, email Ali Barnard email@example.com.

 A student must be qualified for scholarship at one of our current university scholarship levels (Lawrence Tech Honor, Trustee, or Trustee Grant) in order to be considered for a portfolio based scholarship.
-Elligibility is limited to students entering programs within the College of Architecture and Design as a Freshman (Architecture, Interior Architecture, Graphic Design, Imaging: Digital Arts, and Game Art).
+Elligibility is limited to students entering programs within the College of Architecture and Design as a Freshman (Architecture, Interior Architecture, Graphic Design, Industrial Design, Game Art, and Transportation Design).
+Entries due by March 31st.
 For more information, email Ali Barnard firstname.lastname@example.org.

 The Oscar and Lynn Freimann Scholarship Competition

 An endowment has been created as an annual source of scholarship funds for the students of Lawrence Tech.
 Mr. Freimann, who devoted most of his life to the field of architecture as chief draftsman for several major Detroit firms, principally Giffels and Vallet, Inc., stipulated that the awards be made on the basis of architectural drafting skill, as well as student academic standing and general architectural achievement.
 For those reasons, the competition is open to the students currently enrolled in Building Systems 2.